bappygolder/minimal-stopwatch/docs/DESIGN_LANGUAGE.md

 7. **Preserve motion style:** gentle fade/scale transitions for state changes and popovers.
 8. **Document shortcuts in-app** using `<kbd>` pills in a menu/info panel.

-Following this guide should let another project achieve a **visually consistent** and familiar Minimal Stopwatch experience, even in a different codebase or tech stack.
+Following this guide should let another project achieve a **visually consistent** and familiar oLab micro project experience (for example Minimal Stopwatch), even in a different codebase or tech stack.